Blaubot/Blaubot/README.md

 =======

 1. Import the BlaubotAndroidLibrary into your eclipse workspace:
+Right click in the Package view -> Import
 ![1](img/1.png "Right click in the Package view -> Import")

+Choose import existing projects into Workspace
 ![1](img/3.png "Choose import existing projects into Workspace")

+Import at least the BlaubotAndroidLibrary project
 ![1](img/4.png "Import at least the BlaubotAndroidLibrary project")

+Create your project
 ![1](img/5.png "Create your project")

+Right click the newly created project -> Properties
 ![1](img/8.png "Right click the newly created project -> Properties")

+In the Android tab click add (bottom right) -> Select BlaubotAndroidLibrary -> Click ok
 ![1](img/9.png "In the Android tab click add (bottom right) -> Select BlaubotAndroidLibrary -> Click ok")

+Copy the Blaubot.jar into the libs folder of YOUR project
 ![1](img/10.png "Copy the Blaubot.jar into the libs folder of YOUR project")

+Right click the jar and choose: Build Path -> Add to Build Path
 ![1](img/11.png "Right click the jar and choose: Build Path -> Add to Build Path")

+Add the permissions to your AndroidManifest.xml (you can copy them from the Blaubot project's AndroidManifest.xml)
 ![1](img/12.png "Add the permissions to your AndroidManifest.xml (you can copy them from the Blaubot project's AndroidManifest.xml)")

+Attention: Ensure that you compile your project java 1.6 format compatible.
 ![1](img/13.png "Attention: Ensure that you compile your project java 1.6 format compatible.")

+Add some blaubot code (see [General Usage](#general_usage))
 ![1](img/14.png "Add some blaubot code (see [General Usage](#general_usage))")